 - Regional expansion in South America, Europe, etc. - Business domain expansion to marine products - Build a global business management system - Independent disclosure of Financial Services business results

-From the Director in Charge of Corporate Planning and Financial Affairs
+Medium- to Long-Term Strategies From the Director in Charge of Corporate Planning and Financial Affairs

 Based on our business portfolio management, we will push with our growth investments and further our progress toward achieving our Long-Term Vision.